AtefeMsb/LeetCode/Graph/notes.md

 # Cycle in Graph
 ### find cycle in directed graph: using DFS and 3 sets of (unvisited-visiting-visited).
-### find cycle in directed graph: using "Disjoint Set" and "DFS".
+### find cycle in UNdirected graph: using "Disjoint Set" and "DFS".

 # Breadth-first Search
 # BFS is solution for SHORTEST PATH problems.